Hiwot2127/EduSphere/README.md

-# 📚 Udemy Clone
+# 📚 EduSphere

-Welcome to our Udemy Clone project!
-This project aims to replicate the core functionalities of the popular online learning platform, Udemy.
+Welcome to EduSphere!
+It is an innovative e-learning platform designed to help users acquire new skills and knowledge through a vast array of online courses.
 The application includes features such as user authentication, course management, payment integration, and more.

 ## 🚀 Project Overview

-Our Udemy Clone is built using the MERN stack, which includes:
+EduSphere is built using the MERN stack, which includes:

 - **MongoDB**: For database management
 - **Express.js**: For the backend framework